Joshua Borsman

 Tradition is memory crystallised so hard it stops looking like memory.
 Morality is, in large part, preserved memory with the contingency forgotten — we do this because it is right is very often we have always done this, and we have lost the reason.
 The frozen archive is protection and prison at once: the accumulated wisdom that survives a collapse, and the dead past granted the authority of the eternal, legislating for the living who never chose it.
 Doctrine holds both, and refuses to choose.
 That is why it is not the answer.

 The series' open fifth, frozen — hollow parallel fifths in C, the warming third barred, in the austere register of liturgy.
 The only piece on a strict metronomic clock: a hollow-fifth toll struck on the ritual beat, frame-locked to the re-freeze, repeating identically — ritual as sound, the form outliving its reason.
+And between the tolls you hear each rising memory meet its fate: a warmth that tries to arrive and is barred at the door; a cold click as one is set hard onto the stone; a soft wash as one runs back down; and, once in a long while, a single open fifth that rings through free — the one thing the law cannot touch.

 Joshua Borsman makes sculpture, sound, and kinetic work — staged in galleries, gardens, sidewalks, and orbit.
 The pieces take real processes and signals and turn them into work that unfolds in time and refuses to repeat. joshuaborsman.com